Rukundo725/AgriTech---USGS-LIDAR/README.md

 **3 MAIN PARTS OF THE PROJECT:**

    * *Data Fetching and Loading*: the task is to write a modular python code/package to connect to the API, query the data model to select with  a specified input and get a desired output.
-For example, submit a boundary (GPS coordinates polygon) and receive back a raster of the height of the terrain within the boundary. `Tutorial <https://pdal.io/tutorial/iowa-entwine.html>`_
+For example, submit a boundary (GPS coordinates polygon) and receive back a raster of the height of the terrain within the boundary. <a href="https://pdal.io/tutorial/iowa-entwine.html">Tutorial </a>

-         The first step was to access the USGS data through the public `data url <https://s3-us-west-2.amazonaws.com/usgs-lidar-public/>`_
+         The first step was to access the USGS data through the public <a href="https://s3-us-west-2.amazonaws.com/usgs-lidar-public/">data url</a>

          A .txt is created for the regions available abd used to create a dropdown where a user can choose the regional data they would like to analyze.
 The data used for analysis in this data is from the state of IOWA, witht the label 'IA_FullState'.